Fundamentals of Character Design

 Not only can Maya create cute and stylized characters, but it's been used for more photo-realistic character types as well.
 Maya's unique modeling pipeline allows artists to create whatever visuals they can think of!

 So, have a kid or teen who has a video game or drawing interest?
-Check out our drawing fundamentals coursevirtual learning classes and game design summer camps for a number of cutting-edge learning opportunities.
+Check out our drawing fundamentals courseonline learning classes and game design summer camps for a number of cutting-edge learning opportunities.

 Meet iD Tech!